wgx-precy/escrow/docs/api-overview.md

 # Preventing replay attacks

 A replay attack is when an attacker intercepts a valid payload and its signature, then re-transmits them.
-To mitigate such attacks, LianLian includes a timestamp in the **LLPAY-Signature** header for requests and for responses.
+To mitigate such attacks, LianLian Pay includes a timestamp in the **LLPAY-Signature** header for requests and for responses.
 Because this timestamp is part of the signed payload, it is also verified by the signature, so an attacker cannot change the timestamp without invalidating the signature.
 If the signature is valid but the timestamp is too old, the call will be rejected.

 ### Verifying signatures